gridai/grid-docs/docs/platform/billing/billing-and-credits.md

 ## Using AWS Credits with Grid

-To use AWS credits with Grid is possible using our Teams Plan.
-[Contact us](mailto:support@grid.ai) to learn more.
+You can use AWS credits with Grid by using our Teams Plan.
+[Contact us](https://www.grid.ai/upgrade/) to learn more.